-It’s official: Aer Lingus to launch 4 transatlantic routes from Manchester to the US and Caribbean
+Aer Lingus forced to delay launch of nonstop routes from Manchester to the US

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Aer Lingus confirmed on Wednesday that it will be launching direct, nonstop flights from Manchester to the United States and the Caribbean.
-In total, the Irish carrier will launch four transatlantic flights from Manchester to New York, Boston, Orlando and Barbados.
+In total, the Irish carrier announced in March that it planned to launch four transatlantic flights from Manchester to New York, Boston, Orlando and Barbados.

 Two of the routes — to JFK and BOS — will be operated by Aer Lingus’ new Airbus A321LR.
 When the JFK route first launches, the airline will become the first to operate transatlantic flights from the U.S. to the U.K. with the narrow-body A321LR on regularly scheduled services.